TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 Machine rooted.

-I hope your learned and enjoyed this writeup.
+I hope you learned something new and enjoyed this writeup.

 Keep Hacking! ❤️❤️